dice-group/IGUANA/README.md

 Iguana stresstests endpoints by simulating users which send a set of queries independently of each other.

 Benchmarks are configured using a YAML-file, this allows them to be easily repeated and adjustable.
-Results are stored in RDF-files or in easier to read CSV-files.
+Results are stored in RDF-files and can also be exported as CSV-files.

 ## Features
 - Benchmarking of (SPARQL) HTTP endpoints
-- Easy configuration
+- Reusable configuration
 - Calculation of various metrics for better comparisons
 - Processing of HTTP responses (e.g., results counting)